Tom was born in South Buffalo. He was raised in South Buffalo, Newport Beach, California and Clarence, New York.

 Other feature films as Producer/Actor; NO VACANCY with Christina Ricci, Timothy Olyphant, Robert Wagner, Lolita Davidovich, Joaquim DeAlmeida and Patricia Velasquez (premiered at The Los Angeles Independent Film Festival and subsequently; The Fort Lauderdale International Film Festival, The Festival do Rio de Janeiro (held over), Raindance (London), and The Moscow Film Festival; (First Place Best Debut Film), and for Showtime; NORIEGA: GOD’S FAVORITE, with Bob Hoskins, directed by Roger Spottiswoode.

 Tom’s projects in development include numerous texts with writer/director Ron Shelton.
 Tom is a member of SAG-AFTRA, Actors Equity Association, The Producers Guild of America, The American Dialect Society, The Linguistic Society of America, The Voice and Speech Trainers Association, The Creative Coalition, and the Academy of Television Arts & Sciences.

-Tom coaches actors and directors at his Two-Year Conservatory and weekly class in New York City as well as at his studios world-wide in over twenty-six cities, five countries.
+Tom coaches actors and directors at his Two-Year Conservatory and weekly class in New York City as well as at his studios world-wide in over thirty cities, seven countries.
 He resides in New York City, Santa Monica, California and Weston, Connecticut.
 Tom is an avid surfer, cyclist, marksman, football fanatic, Beatlemaniac, Led Zeppelinite, rock & roll drummer and dog lover.
 He is left-handed.